 Sowing Seeds of Hope and Possibility

 The L.I.F.E.
 (Lopez Island Farm Education) Garden Program helps K- 12 students learn appreciation for nature, nutrition, community, land stewardship and the environment.
 Founded six years ago, L.I.F.E. has exceeded all expectations, maturing to become a fully integrated, inspiring model for schools nationwide.
 See the brochure.
-Click here for the current L.I.F.E Newsletter.
+Lopez Locavores sponsor a community meal at Lopez School every quarter.
+Click here for the latest newsletter.

 Students in the 6–12 Farm-to-School Class grow fresh, organic produce for the school cafeteria from January through June.
 With the addition of three high tower greenhouse tunnels in 2009, their organic tomatoes, broccoli, beets, turnips, squash, romaine, leaf lettuces, arugula, Asian greens and bok choy have become a staple in the school lunch menu.
 A newly planted campus orchard will soon bear apples, cherries and pears.

 High schoolers experience the whole “seed-to-plate” cycle in an elective class at a nearby fifty-acre biodynamic farm where they prepare soil; plant and transplant crops; and care for the farm's cows, sheep, pigs and chickens.
 They learn to make butter, cheese, yogurt, breads, vinegars and sausage in the farm kitchen.
 Additional culinary classes, held in the school kitchen, are popular skill and confidence builders that often lead to careers in food service and the culinary arts.

 From kindergarten through high school, students once accustomed to a regular diet of processed food are learning healthy choices and eating delicious, organic lunches from their own garden beds.